July 6 - July 19th 2019

 Tales of a Red Clay Rambler

-Last year as special treat Tales of a Red Clay Rambler's Ben Carter, joined us for demos in my studio, and he interviewed me, my apprentices and the workshop participants.
-If you want to get a sense of what this summer's workshop will be like, you can listen to those three episodes.
+In 2017 as a special treat, Tales of a Red Clay Rambler's, Ben Carter, joined us for demos in my studio, and he interviewed me, my apprentices and the workshop participants.
+If you want to get a sense of what this summer's workshop will be like, you can listen to these three episodes.